Goals and Objectives

-St. Luke’s EMS fellowship is a one-year, ACGME accredited clinical fellowship and follows ABEM board certification requirements.
-Specialty expertise is provided in a welcoming and structured educational environment that produces competent practitioners in the field of Emergency Medical Services.
+St. Luke’s Gastroenterology Fellowship is a three-year ACGME accredited clinical fellowship and follows ABIM board certification requirements.
+Specialty expertise is provided in a welcoming and structured educational environment that produces competent practitioners in the field of gastroenterology.
 Fellowship program goals and objectives align with ACGME core competencies and center on:

 - Patient care

 The goal of St. Luke’s Gastroenterology Fellowship is to train fellows to:

 - Develop competence in recognizing the fundamentals of prevention, evaluation, and management of gastrointestinal, liver, and pancreaticobiliary diseases.

 - Develop basic and advanced endoscopic skills for evaluation and management of gastrointestinal disease.

 - Recognize the significance and usefulness of a multidisciplinary approach in the health care management of gastroenterology and post-surgical patients.

 - Interpret findings of ERCP, EUS, balloon enteroscopy, pH/impedance testing, and esophageal manometry and develop effective, patient-centered treatment plans.